Anniepoo/weblog/README.md

 Setting keys
 ------------

-For some parts of the demoyou will need to set the following two map providers: CloudMade and Google.
+For some parts of the demo you will need to set the following two map providers: CloudMade and Google.
 This is done by copying file [1] to location [2] and enter your own API key:

 ```